Freedom of Information (FOI) requests

 AI tools can be helpful, but they can also introduce errors or create overly complex requests that increase the burden on public bodies and cost to the taxpayer.

-When using AI to help draft an information request, please make sure the final wording has been checked and reflects your actual information needs.
+When using AI to help draft an information request, check the wording reflects your actual information needs.

 Before you submit a request or secondary correspondence, check that: